anshulchahar/docanalyze/docs/user-guide/examples.md

 # Usage Examples

-This page provides practical examples of how to use DocAnalyze for various document analysis tasks.
+This page provides practical examples of how to use Solva for various document analysis tasks.

 ## Web Interface Examples